-Make 995 a Community street that Draw appear attention to North town get reople off of 995 to clown town
+Make 995 a Community street the Draw appear attention to North town get reople off 995 to down town

 RILLY Ragain

 Opportunities for creating visually attractive community gateways along OR 99E have been discussed tonight.
 The opportunities are based on the Draft Conceptual Design Plan, your input throughout the project and the input from the Community Workshop held in January of 2012.
 Please consider your ideas, along with the ideas you heard from others, and let us know how you feel.